 SEND Support: Triggers are identified in appendix 5.
-The Inclusion Lead/SENDCO may liaise with outside agencies that may help to assess specific needs of a child, suggest additional strategies and advise on specialist resources.
+The Inclusion Lead/SENDCO liaises with outside agencies that may help to assess specific needs of a child, suggest additional strategies and advise on specialist resources.
 The school will provide the external agency with information on assessments made, progress over time and action taken through Early Action.
 Progress is monitored through review of the IPP, the child's work, observations and continuing assessment.

-Request for an Educational, Health Care Plan: If despite specialist strategies and further advice, the child does not make adequate progress, a decision may be made to request an Educational, Health Care Plan from the LA.
+Request for with Educational, Health Care Plan: If despite specialist strategies and further advice the child does not make adequate progress a decision may be made to request an Educational, Health Care Plan from the LA.
 The school provides information on assessments made and action taken through Early Action and SEN support.
 Evidence of progress is collated through review of the IPP, the child's work, observations and continued assessment over at least a 12-month period in most cases.
 The Inclusion Lead/SENDCO will submit an EHCP request if the child's needs meet the guidance thresholds.
-Just because a child has a diagnosis, does not always conclude that they will need an EHCP if they are achieving appropriately for their age and stage.

-Educational, Health Care Plans
+Educational, Health Care Plans: the LA may issue an EHCP once the child is referred with evidence from school and reports from appropriate outside agencies.
+This will be monitored through the annual review process.

-The LA may issue an EHCP once a child is referred with evidence from school and reports from appropriate outside agencies.
-This is monitored through the annual review process.
 The Inclusion Leader/ SENDCO and the Headteacher hold regular meetings to review the work of the school in this area.
-The Inclusion Lead and the named governor with responsibility for special needs also hold regular meetings to evaluate impact.
+The Inclusion Lead and the named governors with responsibility for special needs also hold regular meetings to evaluate impact.